 The insurance companies and trucking company will not be eager to pay you the full price for the damage you have suffered.
 If they cannot avoid a settlement completely, they often try to undercut the value of your case as much as possible.
 Don’t be swayed by an initial settlement offer, even if it does cover all of your current expenses.
 One of the main mistakes truck injury lawyers see clients make is settling quickly for a low amount just to get help with their current bills.

 Think about your current damages – it’s fairly easy to look at your medical bills and the lost income you’ve suffered due to being injured.
 What you may not realize at this time is that recovery from serious injuries can take several more months, years, or even result in permanent medical complications.
 This means future medical costs and more bills that may not be covered in an initial settlement offer.

 As any truck crash attorney should, I will look for these situations and evaluate your future financial needs.
 If you are expected to be out of work for a long period or permanently, your settlement needs to account for this loss of income.
 There is also the possibility of non-economic damages, which is designed to help you and your family recover from the emotional impact a devastating truck accident can have.
 Insurance companies typically won’t account for these details in making a claim offer, but I will.

-Talk to an Orlando Truck Accident Lawyer
+Truck Accident Lawyer FAQs

 Time is of the essence in a truck accident claim.
 The Florida statute of limitations gives you four years following the truck accident to bring about legal action.
 Aside from that, truck companies may be able to destroy important evidence if enough time has passed, sometimes within a few weeks!